 SOURCE: China Commercial Credit, Inc.

-WUJIANG, CHINA--(Marketwired - Nov 5, 2013) - China Commercial Credit, Inc. (NASDAQ: CCCR) (the "Company" or "CCCR"), a holding company whose major business is providing loans and loan guarantees to small-to-medium enterprises (SMEs), farmers and individuals in Jiangsu Province, today said the Financial Bureau of Jiangsu Province (the "Bureau"), the Province's financial authority regulating the microcredit industry, had awarded the Company the top rating of 'AAA' -- conferred on 84 of the 412 microcredit companies in Jiangsu.
+WUJIANG, CHINA--(Marketwired - Dec 6, 2013) - China Commercial Credit, Inc. (NASDAQ: CCCR), a microfinance company whose major business is providing microcredit loans and loan guarantees to small-to-medium enterprises (SMEs), farmers and individuals in Jiangsu Province, said it is today commencing a blog, "From The CEO," appearing on the Investor tab of the company's web site, http://irdirect.net/CCCR/corporate_document/284.